Virginia Court Records

 How Do I Conduct an Inmate Search in Virginia?

 Inquirers seeking inmate records in Virginia can conduct searches on multiple platforms.
-Electronic inmate searches can be conducted on the Virginia Department of Corrections website using the inmate locator feature.
-Alternatively, they can request physical copies of the records by sending Freedom of Information Act (FOIA) requests in person, by mail, email, fax, and over the phone.
+Electronic inmate searches can be performed on the Virginia Department of Corrections website using the inmate locator feature.
+Alternatively, they can request physical copies of the records by sending Freedom of Information Act (FOIA) requests in person, by mail, email, fax, or phone.

 Generally, the VADOC offender locator tool provides basic and superficial information about inmates.
 Still, additional information can be requested by contacting the regional offices or the facility where the inmate is incarcerated.
-If the offender is in state prison, the request should be directed to the facility’s Warden or Superintendent.
-Otherwise, if the offender is detained in county jail, the local law enforcement will help locate the offender.
+The request should be directed to the facility’s Warden or Superintendent if the offender is in a state prison.
+Otherwise, the local law enforcement will help locate the offender if the offender is detained in the county jail.
 The local sheriff’s departments manage many county jails across the state.
 Many of them have searchable databases similar to the VADOC offender locator that can be used to find inmates.
-In the absence of a local searchable website, under the state FOIA, the inquirer may request offender information directly from the sheriff’s office or the county jail where the offender is detained.
+Without a local searchable website, under the state FOIA, the inquirer may request offender information directly from the sheriff’s office or the county jail where the offender is detained.

-Similarly, the state prisons and other state correctional facilities maintain information on every prisoner or offender they monitor.
-This is retrievable by querying the facilities for information via means that they provide, and according to state FOIA guidelines.
+Similarly, state prisons and other state correctional facilities maintain information on every prisoner or offender they monitor.
+According to state FOIA guidelines, this information can be retrieved by querying the facilities for it via the means they provide.
 For instance, some prisons may provide the requested information over the phone, while some may prefer to respond to inquiries via mail.

 VADOC may also provide more extensive jail records on request to members of the public.
 Interested individuals may contact the department directly from the website or by calling and sending mail requests to: